CONSUMER MEDICINE INFORMATION

 It helps put you to sleep quite quickly.
 If you take SOMIDEM on an empty stomach it

 may work faster.

-If you are not sure when to take it, ask your doctor or pharmacist.
+If you are not sure when to take this medicine, ask your doctor or pharmacist.

 How long to take it

-Usually, SOMIDEM or any other medicines to treat sleeping disorders, should only be
+Usually, SOMIDEM, or any other medicines to treat sleeping disorders, should only

 unless advised by your doctor.